openmost/datalayer/readme.txt

 In your favorite Tag Manager:

-- To trigger a tag at a specific moment, you will need to create a trigger based on the value of the `event` key of the desired apge.
+- To trigger a tag at a specific moment, you will need to create a trigger based on the value of the `event` key of the desired page.
 - To read values from the `dataLayer` object and report them to your audience analysis tools, you will need to create custom variables of the "data layer" type and enter the full path.

 Example of configuring a variable: